stackmuncher/stm_app/README.md

     ```
 4. Run `git init` on your existing repos to add the hook from the template.
 Any new repos or clones will get the hook added by default.

-Git will invoke the app every time you make a commit to a repo with the post-commit hook to generate a report, log its progress in `~/.stm.log` and update your profile.
-Alternatively, you can skip adding the Git hook and run `stackmuncher` from the root of any of your projects.
+Git will invoke the app every time you make a commit to a repo with the post-commit hook to generate a report, log its progress in `~/.stm.log` and update your Directory Profile.

+You can skip adding the Git hook and run `stackmuncher` from the root of any of your projects.
+No additional params are required.

 ## Detailed usage instructions